bigfix/developer.bigfix.com/site/pages/rest-api/api/bigfix_query.md

 **Note:**
 1. If you are using the REST API, be aware that only the operator issuing the query can see its results.
-2. The BigFix Query feature does not support requests that require the inspector context.
+2. BigFix now supports queries with inspector context when you set the `UseClientContext` element to *true* in the REST API requests.

 ## Targeting by group criteria